TeddyCho/TeddyCho.github.io/_posts/2015-07-28-exchange-competition.md

 In the above example, _n_ = 6.
 Note that partitioning pays no heed to volume nor time.

-For example, exchange volumes could look like this for BAC, for different business intervals:
+For example, exchange volume shares could look like this for BAC, for different business intervals:

 <label for="amount">Business Interval:</label>
 <input type="text" id="amount" />